qxmpp-project/qxmpp/README.md

-    BUILD_INTERNAL_TESTS          to build the unit tests testing private parts of the API (default: false) BUILD_OMEMO                   to build the OMEMO module (default: false) WITH_GSTREAMER                to enable audio/video over jingle (default: false)
+    BUILD_INTERNAL_TESTS          to build the unit tests testing private parts of the API (default: false) BUILD_OMEMO                   to build the OMEMO module (default: false) WITH_GSTREAMER                to enable audio/video over jingle (default: false) QT_VERSION_MAJOR=5/6          to build with a specific Qt major version (default behaviour: prefer 6)

 For building the OMEMO module [additional dependencies](src/omemo/README.md) are required.